Rodgers Forge scrubs racist covenants from land records, becoming first Maryland neighborhood to do so

 Nobody had.
 With those documents, made possible by a bill passed in the General Assembly in 2018, Rodgers Forge became the first neighborhood group in Maryland to file to remove racist language from historic deeds, Lafferty said.

-The effort took a committee of five neighborhood board members, which Fenton chaired, and six volunteers.
-The group worked for five months, poring through land records in the 1,800-home neighborhood to identify 85 records with racist language, Fenton said.
+A committee of five neighborhood board members, which Fenton chaired, and six volunteers, worked for five months, poring through land records in the 1,800-home neighborhood to identify 85 records with racist language, Fenton said.

 Those discriminatory deeds were written between 1933 and 1949, Fenton said, and were incorporated by the developer that built the neighborhood, James Keelty.